macaroni-os/macaroni-tasks/README.md

 start-upd-seed-pipeline Start an upgrade workflow for a selected race. start-upd-kits-pipeline Start an upgrade workflow to upgrade kits and
                         bump first seed.
+bump-release            Tag and release a specified repository/namespace. tag-mark-release        Tag a MARK release.
 ```

 ### Bump Macaroni Release ISOs